xabhishek54/invoice-automation/README.md

 A self-hosted AI-powered invoice processing platform for extracting, verifying, and automating invoice entry into ERP systems.

-> ⚠️ Built primarily using AI-assisted ("vibe coding") development.
+> ⚠️ Built primarily by vibe coding(AI Assisted).
 The focus of this project is rapid prototyping, workflow automation, and practical functionality.

 ## ✨ Features
 - 📤 **Batch invoice upload** with drag & drop support